hub714/multi-region-workshop/lab-0-init/README.md

 * [Familiarize Yourself with the Mythical Workshop Environment](#familiarize-yourself-with-the-workshop-environment)
 * [Configure Cloud 9 Mythical Working Environment](#configure-cloud9-working-environment)

 # STOP!
 Pay attention here because it matters!
 Are you at an AWS Event?
 <details>
 <summary>
-<b>Click here</b> if you are attending an AWS event andthe organizers are giving me a code to use pre-generated accounts
+<b>Click here</b> if you are attending an AWS event an the organizers are giving you a code to use pre-generated accounts
 </summary>
 Follow the instructions that were given to you to get access to the account first.
 The stack will be deployed for your already.
 </details>

 <details>
 <summary>
-<b>Click here</b> if you are not attending an AWS event and you will be using your own accounts
+<b>Click here</b> if you are not attending an AWS event and you will be using your own accounts or this is a dry-run.
 </summary>

 ### Deploy Mythical CloudFormation Stack